sjgreig27/task_manager/README.md

 ```
 The docker-compose file spins up a PostgreSQL database and [pgAdmin](http://localhost:8080) instance for inspection of the database as well as the [FastAPI / Piccolo App](http://localhost:8000/login).

 The credentials for login to pgAdmin are located in the .env file.
 The [FastAPI / Piccolo App](http://localhost:8000/login) uses a data migration to pre-seed the database with some example data.
-It should be noted that the password for the pre-defined users (smclean, lmclean and jmclean) are all the identical - namely the term "password".
-It should be noted that the user jmclean is the assignee of those tasks which include subtasks.
+It should be noted that the password for the pre-defined users (i.e. smclean, lmclean and jmclean) are all identical for simplicity - namely the term "password".
+It should be noted that the user jmclean is the assignee of the tasks which include subtasks.

 The stack can be brought back down by running:
 ```bash